pypa/pip/docs/html/reference/build-system/pyproject-toml.md

 If a project has a `build-system` section but no `build-backend`, then:

-- It is expected to include `setuptools` and `wheel` as build requirements.
+- It is expected to include `setuptools` as a build requirement.
 An error is reported if the available version of `setuptools` is not recent enough.